ezhuk/modbus-mcp/README.md

 ## Core Concepts

-The Modbus MCP server leverages FastMCP 2.0's core building blocks - resource templates, tools, and prompts - to streamline Modbus read and write operations with minimal boilerplate and a clean, Pythonic interface.
+The Modbus MCP server is built with [FastMCP 2.0](https://github.com/jlowin/fastmcp) and leverages its core building blocks - resource templates, tools, and prompts - to streamline Modbus read and write operations with minimal boilerplate and a clean, Pythonic interface.

 ### Read Registers